orb-lang/espalier/doc/md/peg/pegpeg.md

-# Parsing Expression Grammar of Parsing Expression Grammar
+# Parsing Expression Grammar for Parsing Parsing Expression Grammar Grammars

-  Rather than try to massage pegylator, we're going to translate the extant PEG engine, which we will after all be using\.
+  Yo dawg\.

+I heard you like parsing\.

+So I wrote a Parsing Expression Grammar in Parsing Expression Grammar, for parsing Parsing Expression Grammmars into expressive grammars, so I can parse a grammar into a grammar parser, so you can parse your parser while you express your grammar\.

 ```peg